AdityaKumar-01/ML-notebooks/readme.md

 <br><br>

 #  What to do with this repo

 Clone this repository in your local system by
-<code> git clone https://github.com/AdityaKumar-01/ML-notebooks.git</code> <br> _or_
- **download zip file**.  <br> <br>
+<code> git clone https://github.com/AdityaKumar-01/ML-notebooks.git</code> <br> _or_ **download zip file**.  <br> <br>
 It will create a folder for you with all the content present in this repo for your in order to run it in your local system.
 **Folder Structure**<br><br>
 Every folder has been named on the dataset in that very folder.
 Like **TitanicSurvival** folder has titanic data set in it.
 Every folder has it's data in  a folder named data.
 Some might not have dataset as they are provided by some library like pandas.
 With data every folder has notebook too with code to work on the dataset.
+Use them to learn about different models and refer in future.
 <br><br>
 ## Required Library